 Why Hostel Etiquette Matters

-Most of the time, staying in a hostel dorm goes smoothly, but sometimes, people can be rude or inconsiderate.
-Whether it’s talking loudly late at night or leaving belongings scattered around, small actions can affect everyone’s stay.
+Most of the time, staying in a hostel dorm goes smoothly—but occasionally, people can be rude or inconsiderate.
+Whether it’s talking loudly late at night or leaving belongings everywhere, small actions can affect everyone’s experience.

-Staying in a hostel dorm is a fun way to travel, but it also requires being mindful of others.
 Since everyone has different routines and habits, following basic hostel etiquette helps create a comfortable and enjoyable space for all.
-Here are some key do’s and don’ts for being a good hostel roommate.
+Here are some key tips for being a respectful and considerate hostel roommate.

 ✅ Keep Your Noise Level Down